kenhkan/angular-curve/README.md

-    app/ -> Anything specific to the app goes here app/assets/ -> Anything here is copied over to top-level directory as-is. app/assets/index.html -> The entry point index page app/common/ -> Included before everything else in `app/` app/application.coffee -> The top-level ApplicationController
+    app/ -> Anything specific to the app goes here app/assets/ -> Anything here is copied over to top-level directory as-is. app/assets/index.html -> The entry point index page app/assets/config.js -> This script is executed before AngularJS is loaded app/assets/init.js -> This is the script that loads the application app/assets/loader.js -> This is the bootstrapper that starts it all app/common/ -> Included before everything else in `app/` app/application.coffee -> The top-level ApplicationController
     app/application.spec.coffee -> Test cases for ApplicationController